jaetask/xstate-form/README.md

 This module is currently in alpha

 - Under continuous develoment
-- API is not guaranteed until beta
+- API is not guaranteed
 - Rapid prototyping may cause bugs, inconsistencies

 ## React example